Skip to Content

 What is Cognitive Development in Early Childhood?

-Cognitive refers to a child’s intellectual skills.
-It includes how children process information, their understanding of concepts, their ability to learn expressive and receptive language and their perceptual skills.
+It includes how children process information, understand concepts, learn expressive and receptive language, and develop perceptual skills.

 Cognitive development is one of the four major areas of a child’s holistic development, along with: